dennisppaul/umgebung/README.md

 see [DOCUMENTATION](documentation/DOCUMENTATION.md) for usage information and [examples](https://github.com/dennisppaul/umgebung-examples) for applications.

+some relevant *Umgebung* repositories are:

+- [Umgebung](https://github.com/dennisppaul/umgebung) :: this repository, containing the *Umgebung* library
+- [Umgebung Example](https://github.com/dennisppaul/umgebung-examples) :: a repository containing all the examples
+- [Umgebung Libraries](https://github.com/dennisppaul/umgebung-libraries) :: a repository containing some libraries ( e.g Dear ImGui ) to extend *Umgebung*
+- [Umgebung Arduino](https://github.com/dennisppaul/umgebung-arduino) :: an ( experimental ) *board definition* to run *Umgebung* applications from Arduino IDE or `arduino-cli`

 ## Why *Umgebung*?

 *Umgebung* is yet another programming environment for designers, makers, and artists. so why does it exist? and why not use [Processing.org](https://processing.org), [OpenFrameworks](https://openframeworks.cc), [Cinder](https://libcinder.org) or any of the other frameworks out there?